Food for thought...

 Now, to go slightly off track...
 What I find fascinating is how far we come in terms of communicating to each other, particularly in the written word.
 It can date all the way back to the cave men era when they painted their stories and achievements onto rock walls.
 Depending on where they were in the world, some did it to signify their presence like painting an outline of their hand.
 Others did it to pass on knowledge to future generations.
 Over time that evolved into Egyptian hieroglyphics, a pictorial representation of their language, where they wanted to get their message across by using familiar symbols such as an image of a bird to represent "bird" or wavy lines for "water".
 Even the Mayans followed a similar path by using complex symbols, glyphs, to form scripts mainly for historical purposes, an archive of their society.

-followed a similar path as the Egyptians and adapted it to their own language thereby devising a new alphabet.
-However, this was not only for writing but also for speech As it became more widely used, it evolved again, this time through the Latins (Romans) through trail and error to include more appropriate letters that reflected speech patterns in regards to how they were being pronounced.
+Eventually the Greeks followed a similar path as the Egyptians and adapted it to their own language thereby devising a new alphabet.
+However, this was not only for writing but also for speech.
+As it became more widely used, it evolved again, this time through the Latins (Romans) through trail and error to include more appropriate letters that reflected speech patterns in regards to how they were being pronounced.
 As the written language became more widespread throughout the world from travelers, reaching continents that were formerly undiscovered, it became a part of our daily life virtually everywhere.

 Now, it's changed again, particularly through shorthand, especially via texting and twitter (Internet slang).
 Now days we talk using appreviated forms such as LOL, OMG, GR8, WTF, BRB, or emoticons featuring a sunny smile, red face representing anger or blush, blue face signifying sadness and so on.
 Oh my, how we have changed.
 I find it hugely ironic that we initially started off, thousands of years ago, doing pictographs or glyphs to communicate our thoughts, stories and history to today where we display visual icons (emoticons) to convey our meanings.
 Not only that, I wonder what it would be like for future explorers when they peruse our archives, how much will have changed decades from now?
 What would the Greeks or Romans say if they could travel to our time now and tried to read our Tweets or texts?